gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Kidding," he mouthed silently.
 Maddy swished her tail in annoyance and shooed him outside.

-Her heart sank as soon as she stepped through the door.
+Her heart sank as soon as she stepped outside.
-Her sister Sindy was sitting on the porch in an embroidered overall that had once been Maddy's, tangling and untangling a piece of string around her fingers.
+Her sister Sindy was sitting on the porch in an embroidered brown overall that had once been Maddy's, tangling and untangling a piece of string around her fingers.
 "Where did you *go*?" she asked, bouncing to her feet.